LucasPoke/LeagueChat/README.md

 Riot uses a few different methods to make a cohesive game.
 XMPP is the protocol used for chatting, and it is possible to connect to this server along without the client!

 ### Why do I need your password?
 I truly wish I didn't.
 Your login information for the XMPP server on Riot's end (what allows the loading of your friends list, messaging, etc) is the same as your account information.
-I will make a short Youtube video which will explain where in the code your information is used: it is needed for the login alone, and it is afterwords discarded and all traces cleared from your phone's memory.
+I will make a short Youtube video if necessary which will explain where in the code your information is used: it is needed for the login alone, and it is afterwords discarded and all traces cleared from your phone's memory.

 ### Installation
 You can find LeagueChat on the Play Store!
 Sorry iPhone users, but I do not have an iPhone nor a $100 Apple-developers license.